rubensworks/rubensworks.net/_posts/2025-04-22-cost-modularity-sparql.markdown

 This means that given the needs for execution in Web applications, flexibility, and fast development, we must achieve a level performance that is as high as possible.

-Given all these requirements, I consider JavaScript runtimes as the perfect solution.
+Given all these requirements, I consider JavaScript runtimes as the perfect middle ground.
 First, JavaScript has been specifically designed for running in Web environments, and since the introduction of runtime environments such as [Node.js](https://nodejs.org/), JavaScript can run *anywhere*, even outside of the browser.
 Second, since it runs directly from source files, it excels in high developer producivity.
-And if your project reaches a certain size, you can consider introducing [TypeScript](https://www.typescriptlang.org/) to get type-safety when needed.
+And if your project reaches a certain size, you can consider introducing [TypeScript](https://www.typescriptlang.org/) to get type-safety when needed (which is what Comunica uses).
 Third, since the introduction of the [V8 engine](https://v8.dev/), JavaScript execution has become [*extremely fast*](https://v8.dev/blog/10-years) thanks to its JIT compilation.